School Suicide Prevention Program

 At the core of the Idaho Lives Project (ILP) and its School Communities Program is Sources of Strength.
 Sources of Strength is an ongoing, strength-based, comprehensive wellness program that focuses on suicide prevention, but also impacts other issues such as substance abuse and violence.
 This evidence-based program, centered on hope, help and strength, is based on a relational connections model that uses teams of peer leaders mentored by adult advisors to change peer social norms about help seeking and encourages students to individually assess and develop strengths in their lives.

-The Idaho Lives Project implements and supports youth suicide prevention and wellness through the Sources of Strength program in middle/junior and senior high schools throughout the state of Idaho.
+The Idaho Lives Project implements and supports youth suicide prevention and wellness through the Sources of Strength program in middle, junior, and senior high schools throughout the state of Idaho.
 The Project started in schools spring of 2014, originally through a Garrett Lee Smith Federal Grant.
-Most recently, in 2016, the Project has been supported through a collaboration with the Division of Public Health and the State Department of Education.
-It received additional funding this spring from the state of Idaho to increase school implementation and support for existing schools with the program.
-To date, Idaho Lives Project team has trained 63 schools and will add 17 new schools during the 2018-2019 school year.
+Since 2016, the Project has been supported through a collaboration with the State Department of Education and the Idaho Department of Health and Welfare, Division of Public Health.
+In 2020 the Project once again received the Garrett Lee Smith Federal Grant and will be training ten schools per school year with this federal funding.
+To date, the Idaho Lives Project team has trained 107 schools and will add 10 new schools during the 2020-2021 school year.

 Sources of Strength is one of the most rigorously evaluated prevention programs in the world.
 It takes a multi-pronged approach that includes: instilling resilience in youth by identifying, nurturing and relying on their strengths; fosters connections between youth and adults to build an environment of trust and support; trains youth and adults about warning signs for suicide and depression; instills skills and resources on how to get help when necessary.